-To serve as a supporting organization for Bridges, its mission and all affiliate organizations by developing sources of revenue, through gifts, charitable donations, investments, fund raising events and related activities as well as providing community relations for the Bridges family of services and the families we serve.
+The Bridges Foundation serves as a philanthropic support organization for Bridges, and its and affiliate organizations We developing sources of revenue, through gifts, charitable donations, investments, fundraising events and related activities as well as providing community relations for the Bridges organization.

 There are several ways to give to Bridges Foundation